 - What talent gaps exist that could prevent us from meeting our obligations?

-Step 2: Set actionable objectives.
 An employer branding strategy must help the organization solve a problem or accomplish a goal, and setting actionable objectives is the best way to ensure this happens.
 While every business must define its own recruitment goals, well-crafted objectives will always share some common traits.
-They will be:

-- Target: Identify a specific and reasonable goal the company needs met.
+- Target: Identify a specific and reasonable goal the company needs to meet.

 - Measure: Establish metrics and adjust along the way.